How to make the most out of your recruitment data

 Similarly, recruiters can struggle to conceptualise their activities into data and vice versa, not to mention they are busy recruiting!
 Who does the responsibility lie with to apply learnings for continuous improvement or delivering leader’s strategy?
 We believe a dedicated and appropriately skilled person, or team, can add real value.

-Jobtrain is unique in that we have an in-house Talent Intelligence Unit available to our clients to provide a helping-hand.
-If you might be struggling with the analysis of that information, that’s where our experts come in.#
+We are unique in that our in-house Talent Intelligence team is available to our clients to provide a helping-hand.
+If you might be struggling with the analysis of that information, that’s where our experts come in.

 The steps to follow to analyse recruitment data